Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

 }
 ```
 If anyone figures out what I am doing wrong and can successfully redirect http traffic to https, please let me know!
+### PS ###
+If typing `sudo` for every command when working with files and directories that only the system admin has access to, you can set the root password:\
+`sudo passwd rood`\
+and then log in as the superuser:\
+`su -`\
+Just be careful not to alter any files that you don't know what they do!

 ***Kevin Pierce - April 2021***